Destination Kansas: Spread your wings and ‘fly’ at this popular tourist spot

 The Combat Air Museum’s “Young Aviators” classes and Girls In Aviation Day offer students and Girl Scouts the chance to take a guided tour and learn more about aviation history.

 Drewelow spoke about one of the museum’s prized displays, detailing the history of women pilots, dating all the way back to World War II.
-He said at that time, there was an incredible manpower shortage, which empowered a group of women civilian pilots to take flight.
+He said there was an incredible manpower shortage at that time, which empowered a group of women civilian pilots to take flight.

 “Women who were interested were quickly recruited, and some of them had pilot licenses and of those, wanted to fly,” he said.
 “They might start the day flying a trainer and end up flying a four-engine bomber.
 They had to be able to fly anything.”

-The group of women took to the sky, forming an organization of Women Air Service Pilots, also known as WASP.
+The group of women took to the sky, forming Women Air Service Pilots, also known as WASP.
 Their purpose was to free male pilots for combat roles during the war.

 WASP is one of the groups that inspired a generation of women pilots and programs hosted by the Combat Air Museum, like Girls in Aviation Day.